DeeB313/M-TFall2022/README.md

 11/27/2022 - Dee
 Just uploaded the cart class.
 The login, logout, displayCart, and removeItem functions are working now.
 I need the inventory class to finish up the remaining functions so right now i'm waiting on the inventory class to finish to add the final 2 functions.

+11/28/2022 - Justin
+So the inventory class is now done, changes had to be made so that it works with the rest of the functions.
+The main function still needs menuing, but most of the things in it should be functional.
+I think really all we have left to do is for Dee to finish up the Cart class and to implement a history file for each user/cart.
+Other than that I think we're pretty much done.
+I'll will be doing some debugging for the inventory code.